Engineering Teaching and Learning Team

 Michael Chabot

 Michael Chabot is the Extended Realities Developer with the Engineering Teaching and Learning Team.
 In his role, he supports course development teams by developing immersive Virtual Reality simulations and other game-based technologies to deliver course material in new, exciting, and innovative ways.
-His background is in game-based learning with a focus in Virtual Reality, Augmented Reality, and web-based gaming technologies targeted towards the educational sector.
+His background is in game-based learning with a focus on Virtual Reality, Augmented Reality, and web-based gaming technologies targeted towards the educational sector.
 Before coming to Queen's, Michael worked as a Professor of New Media and Animation at Loyalist College, as well as Lead Developer of the Virtual Development Office at Loyalist College.
 Michael is trained in the Quality Matters framework.

 Michael received his Ontario College Diploma in New Media and Animation from Loyalist College (2010).
 He is currently pursuing a Bachelor of Science in Computing and Information Systems.

-• How to arrange for proctoring
+• How to arrange proctoring tools

 Trish Dixon